duke-wyf/duke-wyf.github.io/_pages/Interests.md

 ——The beauty of the journey is found not in the destination, but in the scenery along the way.

 <h2>Music</h2>
-I like many genres of music, and my favorite American singer is Taylor Swift.
+I like many genres of music, including classical and pop music.
+For example, I like Beethoven; my favorite piece by him is 'Schicksalslied.'
+I also enjoy 'The Four Seasons' by Antonio Vivaldi, and my favorite American singer is Taylor Swift.

 ——Life was never worse, but never better.